rdoxenham/openshift-virt-labs/README.md

 **Authors**: [Rhys Oxenham](mailto:roxenham@redhat.com) and [August Simonelli](mailto:asimonel@redhat.com)

 Welcome to our hands-on OpenShift Virtualization lab.
-Right now this repo provides an installation script that builds out an OpenShift 4.5 UPI installation (although the versions can be easily customised) on a single baremetal machine where all of the masters and workers are virtualised.
+Right now this repo provides an installation script that builds out an OpenShift 4.6 UPI installation (although the versions can be easily customised) on a single baremetal machine where all of the masters and workers are virtualised.
 The script also deploys a self-hosted OpenShift Virtualization hands-on self-paced lab guide based on [OpenShift homeroom](https://github.com/openshift-homeroom) - this guide will walk you through deployment of OpenShift Virtualization through to some common usage patterns.
+It's also possible to test out [OpenShift Container Storage](https://www.redhat.com/en/technologies/cloud-computing/openshift-container-storage) (OCS) as part of this lab should you have the required hardware for it.

 We are going to use the official Red Hat downstream components, where **OpenShift Virtualization** is now the official feature name of the packaged up [Kubevirt project](https://kubevirt.io/) within the OpenShift product.
 For the purposes of this repo and the labs themselves, any reference to "CNV", "Container-native virtualisation" and "OpenShift Virtualization", and "KubeVirt" can be used interchangeably.